lowagner/bitbox-modes/README.md

-uses a 160x120 16bit framebuffer to write to screen.  it quadruples down the 640x480 mode, but it could just double down on the 320x240 mode.  it does the former because i still want higher resolution so as to include some text-based objects, but that will sit in another directory.
+uses a 160x120 16bit framebuffer to write to screen.  it quadruples down the 640x480 mode, but it could just double down on the 320x240 mode.  it does the former because i still want higher resolution so as to include some text-based objects, but that example is in the `multimode` directory.

 some of the A/B/X/Y buttons do things like change the background evolution function, or set the background color temporarily to red.